sterben168/ScrapingProjects/README.md

-# ScrapingProjects
+## ScrapingProjects

-Portfolio of professional scraping projects
+Portfolio of professional scraping projects.

+Projects:

+- IMBD movie web crawler: An automized python scraper that retrieves movie data from the https://www.imdb.com/ website.
+Sample code to provide a general overview of my skills.
+Folder contains source code, geckodriver.exe and a video showing how the crawler works.